-Team Entry Option: To qualify for entry at the Nebraska State Fair team materials entered in +H-860-007 - Maker Space/Digital Fabrication must clearly be the work of a team instead of an individual and must have at least 50 percent of all team members enrolled in 4-H. Additionally, all enrolled 4-H members on the team should complete and attach an entry tag to the materials.
+Team Entry Option: To qualify for entry at the Nebraska State Fair team materials entered in +H-860-008 - Maker Space/Digital Fabrication must clearly be the work of a team instead of an individual and must have at least 50 percent of all team members enrolled in 4-H. Additionally, all enrolled 4-H members on the team should complete and attach an entry tag to the materials.
 A supplemental page documenting the individual contributions to the project should be included.
 The entry will be judged as a team, with all team members receiving the same ribbon placing.

-Computer Mysteries (Any level) Classes-Youth enrolled in any Computer Mysteries project may enter the following classes, one exhibit per class. - Not State Fair Eligible
+County Level Computer Classes - Any 4-H member may enter the following classes.
+Not State Fair Eligible